 |Text||.txt; .xml; .csv|

-With additional configuration, other file types can also be inspected.
-For example, you can register a custom file name extension to use the existing Windows filter handler for text files, and you can install additional filters from software vendors.
+With extra configuration, other file types can also be inspected.
+For example, you can register a custom file name extension to use the existing Windows filter handler for text files, and you can install other filters from software vendors.

 To check what filters are installed, see the Finding a Filter Handler for a Given File Extension section from the Windows Search Developer's Guide.